wluc9875/wluc9875.github.io/iUFCExport/index.md

 ### JF-17 UFCP
 ![JF17-UFCP](./resources/jf17-ufcp.png)
-All buttons can be used
+All buttons can be used, except the 4 potentiometers at the bottom.

 ## Source code
 * [Lua script source code](https://github.com/wluc9875/iUFCExport-LuaScript)